 Review: Seneca Inheritance Tax Service

-The Seneca Inheritance Tax Service targets a 4% annual return.
-It seeks to achieve this by lending money short to medium term to businesses that have some form of asset backing.
+Seneca Vintage is an IHT portfolio targeting a 4% annual return (not guaranteed).
+It seeks to achieve this by lending money short to medium term to businesses that have some form of asset-backing.

 - Asset-backed and secured lending